Projects & Studies

 The Brays Bayou watershed is fully urbanized, although several large urban parks and regions of open space are located within the watershed.

 Currently, the Harris County Flood Control District is partnering with the U.S. Army Corps of Engineers (the Corps) on a major flood damage reduction project called "Project Brays."
-Project Brays (or the Brays Bayou Flood Damage Reduction Project), is a 15-year, $413 million project that will substantially reduce the risks associated with flooding and bring relief to tens of thousands of residents, and also the many businesses and institutions in the Brays Bayou watershed.
+Project Brays (or the Brays Bayou Flood Damage Reduction Project), is a multi-year, $480 million project that will substantially reduce the risks associated with flooding and bring relief to tens of thousands of residents, and also the many businesses and institutions in the Brays Bayou watershed.

 Brays Bayou and most major tributaries are maintained to enhance their flow-carrying capacity and therefore reflect characteristics typical of an urban environment.
 A linear park featuring recreational facilities exists along the central portion of the bayou, and several other multi-use facilities either currently exist or are planned to be constructed by recreational sponsors, in conjunction with Project Brays.